Fall Cultural Festivals

 a different approach

-Timed perfectly to experience three rare cultural events across Morocco:
+It’s timed around three seasonal cultural events across Morocco:

 Experiencing all three in a single trip is rare.

-It’s timed around three rare cultural events across Morocco:
+It’s timed around three seasonal cultural events across Morocco:

 Overview

-Along the way, key landmarks take on more meaning, experienced in the context of the events and traditions that shape local life.
+Along the way, the landmarks you visit take on more meaning, experienced in the context of the events and traditions that shape local life.
 Across ten days, you travel through regions whose cuisine, music, and cultural practices offer a clear sense of the country’s depth and character.

 Marrakech Folklore Festival